 You must e-mail your instructors when you are absent, regardless of the reason.
-In case of an emergency, you should contact Jenny Vargas as soon as possible.
+In case of an emergency, you should contact the Associate Director as soon as possible.

 You must attend a minimum of 85% of all classes, including Workshop and Selected Topics classes.
 You may not miss more than 15% of all classes.